octobercms/docs/3.x/extend/database/structure.md

 });
 ```

 Below is a list of all the available column modifiers.
-This list does not include the [index modifiers](#oc-creating-indexes):
+This list does not include the index modifiers.

 Modifier  | Description
 ------------- | -------------